A unifying approach to tropicalization: Introduction

 The purpose of this paper is the development of a language that allows us to consider the different techniques of tropicalizing a classical scheme within the same framework and that provides a scheme theoretic structure for tropicalizations.
-In order to explain the relevance of our results, we begin with an outline of the historical development.